nert-nlp/streusle/CONLLULEX.md

 3. LEMMA: Lemma or stem of word form.

-4. UPOSTAG: Universal part-of-speech tag, e.g. `ADP` for adpositions.
+4. UPOS: Universal part-of-speech tag, e.g. `ADP` for adpositions.

-5. XPOSTAG: Language-specific part-of-speech tag.
+5. XPOS: Language-specific part-of-speech tag.
 For UD_English this comes from the Penn Treebank (PTB) tagset: e.g. `IN` for adpositions and subordinating conjunctions.

 6. FEATS: List of morphological features, separated by `|` symbols.